-Since January 2022, Mr. Volshteyn has served as a non-employee member of the Board of Directors of Evolving Systems.
-As a non-employee member of Evolving Systems' Board of Directors, Mr. Volshteyn is entitled to the same compensation paid to other non-employee directors of Evolving Systems, including an annual retainer, compensation for serving as a committee chair, and an annual equity grant of restricted stock.
-As a non-employee member of Evolving Systems' Board of Directors, Mr. Volshteyn is also entitled to the same indemnification and liability insurance protections provided to other non-employee members of the Evolving Systems Board of Directors.
-Since joining Evolving Systems' Board of Directors in January 2022 and through the most recent practicable date prior to the filing of this Proxy Statement, Mr. Volshteyn's compensation as a non-employee member of the Board of Directors of Evolving Systems was as follows \$5,425 in fees earned or paid in cash, \$28,500 in stock awards, and \$33,925 in aggregate non-employee director compensation.
+Since January 2022, Mr. Volshteyn has served as a non-employee member of the Board of Directors of Symbolic Logic.
+As a non-employee member of Symbolic Logic's Board of Directors, Mr. Volshteyn is entitled to the same compensation paid to other non-employee directors of Symbolic Logic, including an annual retainer, compensation for serving as a committee chair, and an annual equity grant of restricted stock.
+As a non-employee member of Symbolic Logic's Board of Directors, Mr. Volshteyn is also entitled to the same indemnification and liability insurance protections provided to other non-employee members of the Symbolic Logic Board of Directors.
+Since joining Symbolic Logic's Board of Directors in January 2022 and through the most recent practicable date prior to the filing of this Proxy Statement, Mr. Volshteyn's compensation as a non-employee member of the Board of Directors of Symbolic Logic was as follows \$11,769 in fees earned or paid in cash, \$33,600 in stock awards, and \$45,369 in aggregate non-employee director compensation.

-Ms. Lombard presently serves as a consultant to TAR Holdings LLC, a New Jersey limited liability company ("TAR Holdings").
-Ms. Lombard has served as a consultant to TAR Holdings since 2015.
-Karen Singer is the managing member of TAR Holdings and holds sole voting and dispositive power over TAR Holdings.
-Ms. Singer is the mother of Mr. Singer.
+Since 2015, Ms. Lombard has served as a consultant to TAR Holdings.
+Karen Singer, the mother of Mr. Singer, is the managing member of TAR Holdings and holds sole voting and dispositive power over TAR Holdings.
 For Ms. Lombard's services as a consultant to TAR Holdings, she is paid \$9,750 per month by TAR Holdings.
-Since January 1, 2019, and through the Record Date, Ms. Lombard has been paid an aggregate of \$380,250 by TAR Holdings.
+Since January 1, 2019, Ms. Lombard has been paid an aggregate of \$419,250 by TAR Holdings.

 Mr. Stecker is a non-employee member of the Board of Directors of SeaChange International, Inc. ("SeaChange"), having joined such Board in February 2021.
 Mr. Singer is also a member of the Board of Directors of SeaChange.
-According to that certain Schedule 13D/A filed with the SEC by Karen Singer and TAR Holdings on February 15, 2022, Ms. Singer beneficially owns 6,067,616 shares of SeaChange's issued and outstanding common stock, which comprises approximately 12.3% of SeaChange's issued and outstanding common stock.
+According to that certain Form 4 filed with the SEC by Karen Singer on July 13, 2022, Ms. Singer beneficially owns 7,637,492 shares of SeaChange's issued and outstanding common stock, which comprises approximately 15.4% of SeaChange's issued and outstanding common stock.

 As a non-employee member of SeaChange's Board of Directors, Mr. Stecker is entitled to the same compensation paid to other non-employee directors of SeaChange, including an annual retainer, compensation for serving as a committee member, compensation for serving as a committee chair, and an annual equity grant of restricted stock units.
 New non-employee directors also receive an initial grant of restricted stock units or stock options in lieu of restricted stock units.
 As a non-employee member of SeaChange's Board of Directors, Mr. Stecker is also entitled to the same indemnification and liability insurance protections provided to other non-employee members of the SeaChange's Board of Directors.
-Since joining the SeaChange Board of Directors in February 2021 and through the Record Date, Mr. Stecker's compensation as a non-employee member of the Board of Directors of SeaChange was as follows \$86,875 in fees earned or paid in cash, \$250,000 in restricted stock awards (fair value on grant date), \$43,100 in stock options (fair value on grant date), and \$379,975 in aggregate non-employee director compensation.
+Since joining the SeaChange Board of Directors in February 2021 and through the most recent practicable date prior to the filing of this Proxy Statement, Mr. Stecker's compensation as a non-employee member of the Board of Directors of SeaChange was as follows \$86,875 in fees earned or paid in cash, \$250,000 in restricted stock awards (fair value on grant date), \$43,100 in stock options (fair value on grant date), and \$379,975 in aggregate non-employee director compensation.